Qtny/se-take-home-assignment/README.md

 - Testing, testing and testing.
 Make sure the prototype is functioning and meeting all the requirements.
 - Do not over engineering.
 Try to scope your working hour within 3 hours (1 hour per day).
 You may document all the optimization or technology concern that you think good to bring in the solution.
 - Complete the implementation as clean as possible, clean code is a strong plus point, do not bring in all the fancy tech stuff.

+### Future Improvements
+- This project can be integrated with a queue system such as RabbitMQ or AWS SQS, coupled with a event driven AWS SNS to trigger whenever an order is added.
+This can ensure all orders are captured and retried even when the system goes down.
+- Data persistence can be added to retain the information.
+- Though there is no backend code within this project, ideally the front and backend source code could be separated.
+The backend code could dockerized and deployed onto a container orchestration service such as Kubernetes, to ensure scalability and low downtime during deployment.
+- When more features are added, the project could be written into a microservice architecture to ensure better scalability.